ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-Personally, I’d love to see CSR implemented in osu!catch as well.
+Personally, I'd love to see CSR implemented in osu!catch as well.
 Grinding the same maps over and over for an FC was one of the most stressful and draining parts of the game for me, and it eventually made me stop playing.
 If CSR were introduced to osu!catch, I believe it could motivate not just new players, but top players too.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>